Further diversification means exploring the alternatives.

 Alternative assets invest in areas such as global real estate, commodities, and infrastructure, which offer exposure beyond the traditional equity portion of your portfolio.
-This gives you the opportunity to further diversify your portfolio, because some alternative assets perform well in inflationary environments.
+This gives you the opportunity to further diversify your portfolio, because alternative assets typically perform well in inflationary environments.
 When preparing for any market cycle, it’s important to consider evolving portfolios by adding alternative assets.

-Seek to achieve positive returns in various markets and reduce volatility.
+Seeking to achieve positive returns in various markets and reduce volatility.